 Grab These Ingredients for Filling & Topping:

-- Cream Cheese: Use 1.5 8-ounce blocks (12 ounces/340g total) of full-fat cream cheese.
-Make sure you’re buying the blocks of cream cheese and not the tubs of cream cheese spread.
+- Cream Cheese: Use 12 ounces (339g) of full-fat brick cream cheese.
+Make sure you’re buying the bricks of cream cheese and not the tubs of cream cheese spread.

 - Brown Sugar: We’re using brown sugar in the cheesecake filling, like we do in this pecan pie cheesecake.
 Brown sugar also goes in the caramel apple and streusel layers.